svens/cafe/cafe.md

 4. Follow the README.md context hierarchy when making decisions
 5. When making structural changes, use sync markers and follow the validation workflow
 6. Maintain doc-first discipline: update documentation with code changes
+7. When mistakes occur, use systematic root cause analysis to improve infrastructure